DavidSouther/software_craftsmanship/A02_source_control/README.md

 Git tracks source code in a **repository**.
 This is really just a fancy way of saying a folder and all the directories inside of it that are managed by git.
-A project can have any number of git repositories - one on your computer, one that is backed up and shread on github.com, one on each of your colleagues' computers, and in some cases, one copy on github for every colleague!
+A project can have any number of git repositories - one on your computer, one that is backed up and shared on github.com, one on each of your colleagues' computers, and in some cases, one copy on github for every colleague!
 Each copy of a repository like this is called a **fork**.